 For clients with private health insurance, I am registered with several of the major insurance companies, including Cigna, Healix, Simply Health, Aetna.
 So please contact me if you’d like counselling to be funded by your insurer.

 I have worked on behalf of these organisations providing counselling through Occupational Health or through the employee assistance programme (EAP): Wiltshire Council, Wiltshire Police, Wiltshire Fire Brigade.

-In my work with serving forces personnel and military veterans, I have provided counselling funded by: Walking With The Wounded as part of their Head Start programme; Help for Heroes.
-I am also part of the support team for Dare To Live, a veterans’ charity providing equine-facilitated courses for veterans making the sometimes difficult transition to civilian life.
+In my work with serving forces personnel and military veterans, I have provided counselling funded by: Help for Heroes, or Walking With The Wounded as part of their Head Start programme.
+I was also part of the clinical team for Dare To Live, a veterans’ charity providing equine-facilitated courses for veterans making the sometimes difficult transition to civilian life.

-During 2019, Sarah will complete clinical training in EMDR (Eye Movement Desensitization Reprocessing), another trauma treatment protocol.
-She will also complete a training in EFT (Emotional Freedom Technique) also known as “tapping” along with Matrix Reimprinting.
-These techniques can be powerful in shifting stuck patterns of emotional imagery, to improve relationships and self-confidence.
+Having already completed EMDR training through Level 1, 2, 3, and 4, I am trained in Eye Movement Desensitization Reprocessing, another trauma treatment protocol.
+I have also also completed a professional training in EFT (Emotional Freedom Technique) also known as “tapping” along with Matrix Reimprinting.
+These techniques can be powerful in shifting stuck patterns of emotional imagery or troubling memories, to improve relationships and self-confidence.

 - childhood sexual abuse,